-Oxygen sensors using pulse oximetry are most often used in fingertip or earlobe devices to measure oxygen saturation in the body for medical use.
-Infrared and red light are both pulsed through a thin layer of skin and measured by a photodiode.
-Because the wavelengths of the light are different, the ratio of absorption of light through the skin is proportional to the amount of oxygenated hemoglobin in the arteries.
+To work, infrared and red light are both pulsed through a thin layer of skin and measured by a photo diode.
+Because the wavelengths of the 2 light sources are different, the ratio of absorption of light through the skin is proportional to the amount of oxygenated hemoglobin in the arteries.

 Ultrasonic oxygen sensors use sound speed to measure the amount of oxygen in a gas or liquid sample.
 In liquid, upstream and downstream sensors measure the velocity difference between high-frequency sound waves.
 The change in velocity is proportional to the amount of oxygen in the sample.
 In gases, the sound speed varies as the molecular composition of the gas varies.
 This makes ultrasonic oxygen sensors useful for anesthesia ventilators or oxygen generators where the output is a known concentration of oxygen gas.
 Typical applications that require ultrasonic oxygen sensing methods are hospitals, gas analysis, or applications involving oxygen concentrators or portable oxygen generators.

 Tunable Diode Laser (TDL) oxygen sensors rely on spectral analysis.
 A laser beam at the wavelength of oxygen is directed through a gas sample to a photodetector.
 The amount of light absorbed by the oxygen molecules is proportional to the number of molecules in the sample.

 Paramagnetic oxygen sensors rely on the fact that oxygen molecules are attracted to strong magnetic fields.
 In some designs, the sample gas is introduced into the sensor and passed through a magnetic field.
 The flow rate changes in proportion to the oxygen level in the gas.
 In a variation on this design, the oxygen in the magnetic field creates a physical force on glass spheres that are measured.
 While not a common sensing technology, it can be used in industrial process control applications where a zirconia oxygen sensor cannot.